China's iQIYI to develop regional stars for Southeast Asia push

 With its young online population, Southeast Asia is becoming the newest battleground for streaming platforms, with video subscription revenue set to grow fivefold by 2025, according to a study by Google, Temasek Holdings and Bain & Co.

 Other companies also have plans to expand in Southeast Asia.
-Disney+ launched in late 2020 in Indonesia and Singapore, Netflix has ramped up subscription-only services for the region, while Chinese tech giant Tencent’s WeTV bought in June the assets of Malaysian streaming platform Iflix.
+Disney+ launched in late 2020 in Indonesia and Singapore, Netflix has ramped up subscription-only services for the region and Chinese tech giant Tencent’s WeTV bought the assets of Malaysian streaming platform Iflix in June.

-iQIYI has lost significant market share in China to Tencent, but the two are collaborating on international productions.
-These include a Chinese variety show featuring Korean K-pop rapper and Thai national Lisa of hit band Blackpink, the type of regional star that iQIYI now hopes to nurture.
+Tencent has won significant market share from iQIYI in China, but the two are collaborating on international productions.
+A company spokeswoman said that WeTV is now airing an QIYI-produced Chinese variety show.

+The show features K-pop rapper and Thai national Lisa, of hit band Blackpink, the type of regional star that iQIYI now hopes to nurture.

 Yang said iQIYI was also in talks with Singapore and Malaysian authorities to bring Chinese stars to the region.